nfqde/nfq-colors/README.md

 ```
 With this definition the secondary color of the dark theme will be the same as the light theme.

+The `BaseColorsType` type is a type that contains the colors of the base colors object.
+It is used to provide autocompletion and assurance that only these colors are used in the `darken`, `lighten` and `translucify` functions.

 The `generateThemes` function returns an object with the following properties:
-* `baseColors`: The base colors for the themes remapped to css vars.
 * `globalCss`: The global CSS styles you need to add to your global css so the css vars are defined.
 * `shadowColors`: The shadow styles for the themes remapped to css vars.
 * `themeColors`: The full (Base and Derived) theme colors for the themes remapped to css vars.